 - Counselling or nursing

 40 children, aged 7 – 14, reside at this orphanage 9 km from Nyeri.
 The children attend a school on-site.
-A nursery school also operates there so they can use teachers and helpers to spend time with those children during the day.
+A nursery school also operates there so teachers and helpers are needed to spend time with those children during the day.
 An elementary school for grades 1 – 8, including a computer class, has been built in recent years with a capacity for 170 children.

 A building project is ongoing and will house a dining hall and a boys dormitory.
 There are 2 acres of land with a large garden so they can grow their own food and provide meals to other children from the community.
 The charity is founded and run by a pastor and his wife.